khalidmesbah/image-processing-api/notes.md

 ### Pay attention to when to use Implicit vs Explicit typing

 - const
   Typing: Implicit
   kjValue is immutable so type can't be changed

 - let
   Typing: Explicit
   Value and type can be changed

 - Function with controlled inputs
   Typing: Implicit
   Output is controlled and code is simpler

 - Single-line arrow function
   Typing: Implicit
   Simpler code

 - Longer function
   Typing: Explicit
   Easier to read

+## HTTP clients

+ex: postman

+## Working With Data

+- File System is one of the core node.js modules.
+It's a larger module and requires import for use.
+- async/await is available through the file system promises api
+- file system should be treated asynchronously
+- the file system module is the only core I/O module that allow for both synchronous and ayscnhronous file system calls
+- File System is almost entirely asynchronous by default, but there are some methods that are synchronous and should only be used when first opening a file such as wanting to have a file read before the rest of the code runs.

+### How to use the file system?

+- work with data
+- navigate to directories

+### Where do we get data?

+- application memory
+- external APIs
+- local storage
+- file system
+- database

+### What is the only core I/O module that allow for both synchronous and ayscnhronous file system calls

+- file system

+### Syncronous VS Asynchronous

+Syncronous calls only be used when setting up an application other wise use Asyncronous calls

+ex of when to use Syncronous calls:

+- creating an external configruation file that need to be loaded before the application is run

+### How to save data to an external file with node?

+1. file system
+2. database